Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 * What is the most popular service?
 * Are there spikes in requests across months?
-* Are there any errors or issues that might be impacting the number of requests our API is receving?
+* Are there any errors or issues that might be impacting the number of requests our API is receiving?

 ### Instructions